 Some links in this post may be affiliate links

-Bamboo Palm (Chamaoderea erumpens) grows best in bright indirect light, average warmth and humidity and moderately moist, rich, well-drained, all purpose soil coupled with monthly feeding in the growing season.
+Bamboo Palm (Chamaoderea erumpens) grows best in bright indirect light, average warmth and humidity and moderately moist, rich, well-drained soil coupled with monthly feeding in the growing season.

 Chamaedorea erumpens is one of the popular palms on account of its beauty, ease of care and air-cleaning properties.